 Each GICT_ERRIRQCR<n> register contains an ID field that must be programmed to 0 if internal routing is not required, or if internal routing is required, to a legally supported SPI ID.
 If the programmed

-ID is below 32, out of range, or for multichip configurations, not owned on chip, the register updates to 0 and no internal delivery occurs.
+ID value is less than 32, out of range, or for multichip configurations, not owned on chip, the register updates to 0 and no internal delivery occurs.